fkooman/php-saml-idp/README.md

 # TODO

 - better persistent ID implementation, move salt to config
+- cleanup attribute release / mapping (what a mess!)
 - error handling
 - make SAML response assertion as simple as possible
 - figure out if there are any (security) issues with parsing XML in